aramaswami/Team_Tableau_Final_Project/README.md

 * SQL code, ERD, merge table code, and related data are in SQL folders and main repository
 * Presentation in pdf format is included in repository
 [This is the GSlides link to the presentation](https://docs.google.com/presentation/d/1hAxS7EPKCvkDF0gaE0cOq2wyhXx_fzK4gBUPGlQOuKY/edit?usp=sharing)
-* Other data and related files are in folders and repository
+* Other data and related files are in folders and repository.
+Please see File_Descriptions in README_master.md for additional details.

 ## Week_3
 Upcoming